robmarano/robmarano.github.io/courses/ece251/2026/assignments/hw-09-solution.md

 *   **B. MUX Logical Values:**
     *   *Understanding the Diagram*: Refer to **Textbook Figure 4.11**, specifically the MUX controls stemming from the top main Control Unit blob.
     *   **Answer**:
         *   `ALUSrc = 0`.
-Because it is an R-Type `sub`, the second operand feeding the ALU must come entirely from register `rt` (the `$A2` value from the Register File path), rather than the bottom immediate sign-extended constant line.
+Because it is an R-Type `sub`, the second operand feeding the ALU must come from register `rt` (the `$A2` value from the Register File path), rather than the bottom immediate sign-extended constant line.
         *   `MemtoReg = 0`.
-The processor must write the result of the `sub` mathematics straight from the ALU's output wire directly back to the Register File, bypassing Data Memory entirely.
+The processor must write the result of the `sub` mathematics straight from the ALU's output wire directly back to the Register File, bypassing Data Memory .
         *   `Branch = 0`.
 This is an arithmetic instruction, not a `beq` instruction; the program flow will linearly not deviate from `PC + 4`.

 *   **C. Final Updated Program Counter:**
-    *   **Answer**: The finalized address locked in is **`0x00400014`**, which was computed purely by the **PC + 4 Adder** located at the top left of the Chapter 4 datapath.
+    *   **Answer**: The finalized address locked in is **`0x00400014`**, which was computed by the **PC + 4 Adder** located at the top left of the Chapter 4 datapath.
 Because the `Branch = 0` signal triggered the highest final MUX to select the logic `0` pathway, the secondary branch-target adder generated output is physically ignored.

 ---